Downloads and resources

 You should use this form if your organisation is seeking legal representation or financial support for a public interest case.

-You should fill out this form if your organisation needs a legal opinion from a barrister on a public interest matter.
+You should fill out this form if your organisation needs pro bono (free) legal assistance with a public interest matter.

 You should complete this form if your organisation needs a training session on a particular area of human rights or equality law to assist the organisation’s public interest work.